-- Remove tight V-branching crotches.
-These are narrow crotches formed by branches that will not support the weight of a full crop of fruit.
+- Remove a branch that creates a tight V-branch crotch, a crotchless than 45 degrees.
+These branches will not support the weight of a full crop of fruit.

 - Remove crossing or rubbing branches.
 If two branches cross and rub against each other they can cause a wound that may allow insects or fungal disease to attack the tree.
 Remove the least desirable branch.

 - Never prune away more than one-third of the total tree in a single growing season.

 - Always prune to a growth bud or flush to a main branch or trunk.
 Remember that spur-bearing apple trees produce fruit on the same spurs several years in a row.

 - Tip-bearing apples bear fruit on last year’s growth, so be careful not to remove too much recent growth that will bear fruit next season; lightly tip-prune the leaders of the main branches; cut back sub-laterals to a strong bud but not more than 12 inches; do not prune any sub-laterals shorter than 12 inches.

 - Spur-bearing apples bear fruit on the same spurs for years and years.
 Be careful not to remove or damage fruiting spurs unless you mean to.
 Prune new side shoots to encourage the growth of new spurs; cut back shoots to buds facing the direction laterals and fruits should grow.

 - Prune every year.
 Once a tree has been well pruned, it will need less annual pruning; only the removal of crossing branches and twiggy growth.

 - Prune in late winter when the tree is dormant and before buds appear.
 A light maintenance pruning can be done in summer working around the fruit set.

 Apple trees are best pruned in winter when they are dormant.